z5labs/bedrock/README.md

 # Building custom frameworks with bedrock

-One of the guiding principals for `bedrock` is to composable.
+One of the guiding principals for [bedrock](https://pkg.go.dev/github.com/z5labs/bedrock) is to be composable.
 This principal comes from the experience gained from working with custom, tailor made frameworks which over their lifetime within an organization are unable to adapt to changing development and deployment patterns.
 Eventually, these frameworks are abandoned for new ones or completely rewritten to reflect the current state of the organization.

-`bedrock` defines a small set of types and carefully chooses its opinions to balance composability and functionality, as much as it can.
+[bedrock](https://pkg.go.dev/github.com/z5labs/bedrock) defines a small set of types and carefully chooses its opinions to balance composability and functionality, as much as it can.
 The result is, in fact, a framework that isn't necessarily designed for building services directly, but instead meant for building more custom, use case specific frameworks.

-For example, `bedrock` could be used by your organizations platform engineering or framework team(s) to quickly develop internal frameworks which abstract over all of your organizations requirements e.g. OpenTelemetry, Logging, Authenticated endpoints, etc. Then, due to the high composibility of `bedrock`, any changes within your organization would then be very easy to adapt to within your internal framework.
+For example, [bedrock](https://pkg.go.dev/github.com/z5labs/bedrock) could be used by your organizations platform engineering or framework team(s) to quickly develop internal frameworks which abstract over all of your organizations requirements e.g. OpenTelemetry, Logging, Authenticated endpoints, etc. Then, due to the high composibility of [bedrock](https://pkg.go.dev/github.com/z5labs/bedrock), any changes within your organization would then be very easy to adapt to within your internal framework.
 A more concrete example of how a custom framework could look like can be found in [example/custom_framework](https://github.com/z5labs/bedrock/tree/main/example/custom_framework).